 The Nation’s president from 1998 to 2016, with responsibility for the day to day operations of the magazine, Teresa is a founder of The Nation’s educational travel program.
 Developed to raise money in support of our journalism, she worked to expand the program from an annual seminar cruise (now in its 20th year) to include trips to a growing list of worldwide destinations, hosting thousands of Nation supporters on memorable journeys curated for progressive travelers.
 Teresa has personally hosted multiple Nation educational trips to Cuba and led our inaugural trip to Russia in 2016.

-Peter Kornbluh is a longtime Nation contributor and serves as the director of the Cuba Documentation Project at George Washington University’s National Security Archive.
-He is the author of several books on Cuba, including the recently published Back Channel to Cuba: The Hidden History of Negotiations Between Washington and Havana.
+Peter Kornbluh, a longtime Nation contributor, serves as the director of the Cuba Documentation Project at the National Security Archive, a non-profit declassified documentation research center in Washington D.C.
+He is the author of several books on Cuba including Back Channel to Cuba: The Hidden History of Negotiations Between Washington and Havana (with William M. LeoGrande) and Bay of Pigs Declassified.